dmk2014/phaser-template/readme.md

 # Personal Template for Phaser CE

 ## Description
-Phaser template for TypeScript.
+[Phaser](https://github.com/photonstorm/phaser) template for TypeScript.
 Inspired by a number of similar projects.
 Tested only on macOS, but no issues anticipated on Windows or Linux.

-Exposes Phaser, PIXI and p2 as globals using expose-loader.
+Includes Phaser, PIXI and p2 as globals using expose-loader.
 These dependencies are imported once for the entire application in app.ts.
-Webpack will then make them available globally.
+Webpack will expose them globally at runtime.

 TypeScript definitions for Phaser included in tsconfig.json.

 Assets loaded using file-loader.
 Output to ```dist/assets/[hast].[ext]```.
 Google Fonts added in the load state using webfontloader.

 Server and watcher for development provided with webpack-dev-server.

+Implements a full working sample of the Phaser state system (Boot, Load, Menu and Play) as well as demonstrating Phaser concepts such as sprites, tilemaps, arcade physics and more.

 ## Scripts